moabualruz/rice-search/ricegrep/README.md

 # Maximum file size in bytes to upload (default: 10MB)
 maxFileSize: 5242880

-# Maximum number of files to upload (default: 10000)
+# Maximum number of files to upload (default: unlimited)
 maxFileCount: 5000
 ```